-The Comprehensive Plan includes recommendations for additional development potential for the Beacon/Groveton and Hybla Valley/Gum Springs CBCs under a scenario where Metrorail is extended to these areas in the future.
-This additional development under a Metrorail scenario can be considered once a funding agreement to build the Metrorail extension has been executed by all funding stakeholders (for example, a Full Funding Grant Agreement).
-Additionally, before such an increase in development potential is allowed in these areas, an assessment of the general feasibility and transportation-related impacts of the extension of Metrorail, and an identification of options to mitigate impacts will need to be completed.
-Such an analysis would be completed in conjunction with the Virginia Department of Transportation.
+The Comprehensive Plan includes recommendations for additional development potential of approximately 2.71 million square feet for the Beacon/Groveton and Hybla Valley/Gum Springs CBCs under a scenario where Metrorail is extended to these areas in the future.
+This additional development under a Metrorail scenario will be implemented in coordination with the execution of a Full Funding Grant Agreement or comparable funding agreement to design and build the Metrorail extension.
+Additionally, before such an increase in development potential is allowed in these areas, an assessment of the transportation and other impacts will be completed and any necessary mitigation identified, in coordination with the Virginia Department of Transportation.